 Protect yourself from being involved in a dangerous motorcycle accident when on the road in North Carolina.

-According to the National Highway Traffic Safety Administration, 190 motorcyclists lost their lives in collisions with other vehicles in 2012.
-Across the country, over 4,955 motorcyclists were killed in such accidents that year.
+According to the National Highway Traffic Safety Administration, 176 motorcyclists lost their lives in North Carolina from collisions with other vehicles in 2016.
+According to recent statistics, 4,985 motorcyclists were killed across the country in such accidents in 2018.

 Not only are a large number of motorcyclists killed in dangerous collisions, but many other suffer serious injuries.
-In 2012, there was a 15 percent increase in the number of motorcyclists who suffered injuries in such crashes.
-In all, approximately 93,000 motorcyclists were injured that year.
+In 2018, approximately 82,000 motorcyclists suffered injuries from collisions with other vehicles.

-While collisions are frequently the fault of the other motorist involved in the crash, if you are riding a motorcycle in North Carolina this summer, there are some tips you can follow to be safe while you travel.
+While collisions are frequently the fault of the other motorist involved in the crash, if you are riding a motorcycle in North Carolina, there are some tips you can follow to be safe while you travel.

 Stay safe when riding a motorcycle